homanchou/xr/book/13-Add-Simple-Hands-For-Avatar.md

 }
 ```

-This code snippet above came from the Babylon.js forums and documentation.
-It allows us to use RxJS semanics for unsubscribing.
-We'll use it to subscribe to an XRFrame event whenever we enterXR, and unsubscribe whenever we exit XR.
+This code snippet above came from the Babylon.js forums (and was later added to their official documentation).
+It allows us to use RxJS observables so we can take advantage of RxJS pipes/filters etc.  We'll use it to subscribe to an XRFrame event whenever we enterXR, and unsubscribe whenever we exit XR.
 Within each frame we'll grab the camera and hand positions and send them to the RoomChannel in the form of an `i_moved` event.

-We are now able to support both the desktop browser as well as the headset browser.
-The headset browser also has the ability to start a WebXR session.
-In the immersive session the Babylon.js default experience detects the kind of hand controllers that the headset uses and imports a mesh for each of them so the user can see them in VR.
-However, the avatar system that we have created only renders a single box for the head right now.
-Let's also add some simple boxes to represent the hands.
-If there are no hands (which is the case for non-immersive experiences) then we should just remove the hands.

 First we'll add another system dedicated to getting data from the hand controllers.
 Babylon.js provides observables for when the hand controller is added: